ZhimingZhou/AM-GANs-for-reproduce/README.md

 Note that the code is written in python 2.7 with tensorflow 1.2.0, please check your environment before running the code.

-DO NOT use higher version tensorflow, such as 1.3, 1.4, 1.5; it currently has trouble with data dependent initialization that we used in the code for Weight Normalization.
+DO NOT use higher version tensorflow, it currently has trouble with data dependent initialization that we used in the code.

 You may also need to install Pillow, scipy, matplotlib.